Clinical Supervision

 How I Work

-My approach is inherently relational — focusing in on collaboration, attunement, building confidence, and not shying away from the messy bits.
+My approach is relational and directive — collaboration, attunement, teaching, direct feedback, building confidence, and not shying away from the messy bits.
 And there are a lot of messy bits.

 The world right now is… rough.
 Being a therapist on top of all of that is its own struggle.
 And then to also be alone and isolated while holding all of our clients' pain?
 We don't need to keep doing it that way.
 Supervision is a place to be seen and accepted for all of what shows up.